PS4 and PS4 Pro Black Friday deals - what to expect in 2019

 How much will the PS4 Pro cost in Black Friday sales?

 The PS4 Pro will also be in the Black Friday deals with the Ps5 just around the corner.
-The PS4 Pro Bundle with Call of Duty: Modern Warfare is currently £209.99 at Amazon UK.
-If it goes lower than £200 that’s a good mark, but it’s likely to sit around the £250 mark.
+There’s currently an Amazon Exclusive deal with the Call Of Duty: Modern Warfare PS4 Pro + Black Ops 4 Bundle for £309.99 on sale, but keep an eye out for PS4 Pro bundles in the lead-up and during Black Friday.

 Should I wait for the PS5?